-Manages work assignment policies, procedures and systems, including work assignment database, time-entry compliance, vacation requests, etc.
+Manages work assignment policies, procedures and systems, including work assignment tracking, time-entry compliance, vacation requests/approvals, etc.

-Manages the Special Counsel and associate compensation process for the M&A/PE group.
+Manages the attorney compensation process for the group.

 Recruiting and Attorney Integration

-Coordinates with Recruiting Department regarding entry-level and lateral hiring needs.
+Coordinates with Recruiting team regarding entry-level and lateral hiring needs.

-Facilitates integration of entry-level and lateral attorneys into the group; develops and manages Partner and Special Counsel lateral integration plans.
+Coordinates onboarding and integration of entry-level and lateral attorneys into the group.

 Communications and Team-Building

-Works with the PGHs to facilitate communication among attorneys in the M&A/PE group, including proactively developing and managing various practice group communications, such as the M&A/PE intranet page, email communications and announcements, PGH talking points, substantive presentations, etc.
+Facilitates communication within the group, including proactively developing and managing various practice group communications, e.g., intranet page, email communications and announcements, PGH talking points, practice group presentations, etc.

 Proactively identifies opportunities for and coordinates team-building events and activities in collaboration with the Events team and other Firm resources.

 Education: Undergraduate degree required.
-Graduate degree in a relevant discipline (e.g., law, business administration, organizational development, human resources) a plus.
+J.D. or a graduate degree in a relevant discipline (e.g., business administration, organizational development, human resources) a plus.

 Experience: 5+ years’ experience at a professional services firm.
 Prior experience with law firm or other professional services staffing highly desired.
 Prior practice management, professional development, or firm management experience in a corporate practice setting is preferred.

-Skills and Abilities: Excellent interpersonal and communication skills (oral and written); strong influencing capabilities; maturity; and sound judgment to effectively gain credibility and trust.
+Skills and Abilities: Excellent interpersonal and communication skills (oral and written); strong influencing capabilities; sound judgment to effectively gain credibility and trust.
 Well-honed financial, analytical, and project management skills, ability to multitask, and track record of strong, demonstrated leadership.
-An inclusive approach, with the flexibility to build consensus and find creative solutions to problems.
+An inclusive approach, with the flexibility to build consensus and find creative solutions.
 Ability to adhere to the highest process standards and stand firm on decisions.
-Ability to work under pressure and conflicting circumstances.
+Ability to work under pressure and shifting priorities.
 Integrity, maturity, and fairness in dealing with people and confidential information.
 Proficiency in Microsoft Office required.
 Familiarity with Sharepoint (or similar), CRM and timekeeping applications and technology a plus.